 NFL Week 10 Picks: Pick Your Knows Against the Spread

 Baltimore Ravens at Atlanta Falcons (-1.5)

 This game is fairly even matched – and one advantage is the Falcons being undefeated at home and QB Matt Ryan only having one career loss in Atlanta.
 Expect Atlanta to give the Ravens a heavy dose of Michael Turner – hoping they can win the time of possession game.
 This one is a coin flip – and therefore the edge goes to the home team.

 Minnesota Vikings at Chicago Bears (+1.5)

 The Vikings have big names on the D-line, plus a top ten pass defense (yards per game) – all signs that would point to a Minnesota win considering the sacks allowed by the Bears, plus picks by Cutler.
-But the Vikes haven’t managed to get many sacks or picks – and therefore expect Favre to throw more INT’s on this day – as Chicago escapes with a home win.
+The Vikes haven’t managed any sacks or picks.
+Therefore, expect Favre to throw more INT’s on this day, as Chicago escapes with a home win.

 KP’s Pick: Chicago